Xi, Putin agree to boost coordination on major issues

 Visiting Chinese President Xi Jinping

-and his Russian counterpart, Vladimir Putin, met here Monday and agreed to further cement bilateral ties and strengthen coordination on the Korean Peninsula and other major issues.
+and his Russian counterpart, Vladimir Putin, met in Moscow Monday and agreed to further cement bilateral ties and strengthen coordination on the Korean Peninsula and other major issues.

 China and Russia are comprehensive strategic partners of coordination, and it is quite important for them to intensify communication and coordination in dealing with major affairs, said Xi, who had a tete-a-tete with Putin in the Kremlin shortly after his arrival in Moscow.